 We are living in a world that is full of changes.
-The one thing we can count on is that nothing stays the same.
-A new car today, will be in the junk yard in a few years.
-People who are your best friends today could move away, decide they no longer like you, or they may die.
+We can always be sure that nothing will stay the same.
+A new car today, will be in the junkyard in a few years.
+People who are our best friends could move away, or even decide they no longer like us.
 Our healthy young bodies, turn into, out of shape, old bodies.
 Even if we take care of ourselves and exercise, it usually adds just a few short years to our lives.

 We lose jobs, we get new ones.
 We work hard to grow a business, only to eventually turn it over to someone younger who may or may not be able to keep it going and growing.
 The truth is there is nothing and no one in this world that we can continually count on, for even the most reliable person doesn't live forever on this earth.

 While we can count on nothing else in life, we can count on God.
 He is immutable.
 That simply means that God does not change.
 This has to do with both God's essence and His character.